mj-felix/track-my-warranties/README.md

 Application is deployed on Heroku.

 Selection of components was dictated by the Udemy course [The Web Developer Bootcamp 2001](https://www.udemy.com/course/the-web-developer-bootcamp/) from [Colt Steele](https://www.youtube.com/channel/UCrqAGUPPMOdo0jfQ6grikZw).
-The main difference is the replacement of Cloudinary by AWS S3 as a file storage component.
+The main difference is the replacement of Cloudinary by AWS S3 as a file storage component as well as the addition of SendGrid to send emails.
 Application uses free-for-hobbyist technologies.

 ## Installation Notes